Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 Leveraging dataclasses' strengths requires knowing the structure of your data ahead of time.
 So, lean towards using a `dataclass` when:
-- your data has a fixed structure known at design time
+- your data has a fixed structure known at design time.
-- you access fields by hardcoded names throughout the codebase
+- you access fields by hardcoded names throughout the codebase.

-On the other hand lean towards using a `dict` when:
+On the other hand, lean towards using a `dict` when:
-- the structure of the data is truly dynamic
+- the structure of the data is truly dynamic.
-- you want to loop over the keys and/or values (`dict`s provide several facilities that make this convenient), especially if the values are of a homogeneous type (for instance, if all the values in the `dict` are `float`s)
+- you want to loop over the keys and/or values (`dict`s provide several facilities that make this convenient), especially if the values are of a homogeneous type (for instance, if all the values in the `dict` are `float`s).
-- you aren't accessing values by hardcoded names
+- you aren't accessing values by hardcoded names.

 # Case study